Chegg Study Review: Don’t Sign Up Until You Read This!

 ChatGPT makes more sense if:

-• Your courses don’t use standard textbooks or professors create custom problem sets
+- Your courses do not use standard textbooks or professors create custom problem sets

 Neither makes sense if:

 Do I feel that Chegg Study is perfect?
-Honestly, I can’t say so.
-There isn’t really any perfect thing in the world, and Chegg Study is no different.
-Although its best features for students are truly worth appreciating – particularly that textbook solutions database – I’ve also noticed the limitations I’ve discussed throughout this review.
+Honestly, I cannot say so.
+There is not really any perfect thing in the world, and Chegg Study is no different.
+Although its best features for students are truly worth appreciating – particularly that textbook solutions database – I have also noticed the limitations I have discussed throughout this review.

 The company’s financial struggles and mass layoffs raise legitimate concerns about long-term viability.
 But the core product still works today if it matches your specific needs.

-Overall, taking these pros and cons into account, I’d say that Chegg Study remains a useful tool for STEM students who want to perform better in school, without compromising their own efforts to achieve excellence.
+Overall, taking these pros and cons into account, I would say that Chegg Study remains a useful tool for STEM students who want to perform better in school, without compromising their own efforts to achieve excellence.
 For everyone else, free or alternative options likely provide better value.

 Conclusion